Buzz Aldrin: Korean war (1952–1953)

+Post-war

 Aldrin's year-long tour ended in December 1953, by which time the fighting in Korea had ended.
 Aldrin was assigned as an aerial gunnery instructor at Nellis.
 In December 1954 he became an aide-de-camp to Brigadier General Don Z. Zimmerman, the Dean of Faculty at the nascent United States Air Force Academy, which opened in 1955.
 That same year, he graduated from the Squadron Officer School at Maxwell Air Force Base in Alabama.
 From 1956 to 1959 he flew F-100 Super Sabres equipped with nuclear weapons as a flight commander in the 22nd Fighter Squadron, 36th Fighter Wing, stationed at Bitburg Air Base in West Germany.
 Among his squadron colleagues was Ed White, who had been a year behind him at West Point.
 After White left West Germany to study for a master's degree at the University of Michigan in aeronautical engineering, he wrote to Aldrin encouraging him to do the same.